Only Time: In popular culture

+This song was featured in 2001 film Sweet November.

+In the 2002 Friends episode "The One Where Chandler Takes a Bath", Chandler plays the song while taking a bath.

+In the 2006 Less than Perfect episode "Why Are You Hurting Claude", Claudia "Claude" Casey sings the song to Kipp Stedman, who was depressed after losing his trust fund, to provide moral support, and then he sings along to Claude.

 On 13 November 2013, The Epic Split advertisement was launched for the Volvo Trucks Volvo FM range and featured the song and Jean-Claude Van Damme.
 The success of the ad caused "Only Time" to re-enter the Billboard Hot 100 at number 43, and the UK Singles Chart at number 95.
 Kraft Foods later used the song in advertisements showing parents relaxing while their kids eat Kraft Macaroni & Cheese.

 The song was featured in the 2018 Marvel film Deadpool 2, as well as the 2022 Marvel film Thor: Love and Thunder.
 The song is also played in goal reviews of all Dallas Stars home games at the American Airlines Center.
-The song has been widely used as an internet meme depicting various scenes that end in tragedy.